-Misuse of key positions
+Misuse of key positions of authority

 Discretionary power can be misused for personal gain.

 Risk type: Practice

 Corruption thrives in situations where important decisions (high volume of money, long-term contracts, or concessions, etc.) are being made by individuals or small groups of individuals with a lot of discretionary power (and no clear guidelines and decision-making criteria).
 In such situations, colleagues, the public, and oversight bodies have no power to question these decisions.1

 High-level managers like CEOs, managing directors, or permanent secretaries often have access to the water sector organization’s resources and can take decisions fairly independently.
 With weak organizational governance and a lack of oversight through a supervisory board or the regulator, higher-level managers can misuse their position to embezzle funds, grant preferential treatment to relatives and friends, or pursue private interests through unethical decisions.

 In organizations where corruption is rampant at the decision-making level, the day-to-day behaviour of staff is also affected.
 Managers are in a particularly strong position to either encourage or minimize corrupt conduct.
 Unattractive employment conditions or inadequate selection procedures may result in a lack of manager commitment and capacities.

 - The lifestyles of staff in key positions change – spending patterns do not match their income.